FINANCIAL DURABLE POWER OF ATTORNEY

 What is a Financial Durable Power of Attorney?

 A Financial Durable Power of Attorney (or FDPOA) is a document that allows you to protect your finances when you are incapacitated.

 Contained within the document is the formal appointment of an individual - or "Agent" - who will be responsible for making financial decisions on your behalf for as long as you are unable to do so.
 Specific financial power authorized can run the entire range of your finances and can involve an array of financial authority - everything from only paying the bills to making investment decisions.
 It also includes giving your Agent authority to handle your digital assets, i.e. your online life.
 However, it is important that the document lays out, in as clear detail as possible, what sort of powers the Agent would have during the time that you are incapacitated.

 It is important to note that your financial Agent can be the same person as your health care and mental health care Agent, or they can be different.
 However, if the two individuals are different, this can set up a potential conflict, as your financial and health care Agents may disagree on critical areas, like medical care and paying for medical bills.
 Thus, it is best to ensure that the two individuals are people who work well together.
 Remember, the most important thing with the appointment of an Agent is that it is someone who will keep your interests - and your interests alone - at the forefront of their decision making process.

 You can appoint anyone.
 But that doesn't mean you should appoint just anyone.

 The person you appoint should fulfill three basic requirements.

 First, they must be someone you place absolute trust in to fulfill your financial wishes and protect you.
-While you can leave instructions behind, those instructions may not be legally binding, and it is vital that the person you appoint be someone who will look out for your interests, and your interests alone.

 Second, they must be someone who can handle the added strain of your affairs and juggle their life and your life at the same time.